Ju-Becker/aofa2026.info/content/calls.md

 data mining, data compression, coding and information theory, and computational finance.
 Papers are also welcome that address bridges to research in related fields such as statistical physics, computational biology, computational geometry, and simulation.

-#### Submissions

-We invite you to submit an extended abstract of up to 12 pages, excluding references.
-Appendices can be included in addition to that.
-They will be read at the Program Committee's discretion, but will not be included in the conference proceedings.